whitewhidow/gource-live/README.md

 Usage
 -----
-Copy the `git-live.sh` script to Git project you want to visualize and run this command:
+Copy the `feeders/feeder-git.sh` script to Git project you want to visualize and run this command:

-    ./git-live.sh | gource --log-format custom -
+    ./feeder-git.sh | gource --log-format custom -

+Alternatively, add *this* project to your `PATH`, and then inside the Git project you want to visualize simply run:

+    gource-live-git.sh

 By default this will feed Gource with changes to `origin/master`, polling the Git repository eveyr 5 seconds.
 You can change these